 sudo apt update

-Install SMPlayer and the themes pack from the PPA:
+Install SMPlayer, themes, and the additional skins package from the PPA:

 Confirm the installed version with apt-cache policy: